Jammy2211/PyAutoLens/README.rst

     )

     """
-    We model our lens galaxy using a mass profile (a singular isothermal ellipsoid) & our source galaxy a light profile (an elliptical Sersic).
+    We model our lens galaxy using an EllipticalIsothermal MassProfile & our source galaxy as an EllipticalSersic LightProfile.
     """

     lens_mass_profile = al.mp.EllipticalIsothermal